Yossi/zmanim-clock/README.md

 `rpi-imager`
 Click [Choose OS] and then on Raspberry Pi OS (other).
 Then choose Raspberry Pi OS Lite (32-bit).

-Needs 32-bit for the Pi Zero W, Zero 2 can use 64-bit.
+Needs 32-bit for the Pi Zero W, ~~Zero 2 can use 64-bit~~ [Tested a Zero 2 and while it does run the 64bit os, this clock doesnt work on it (error: XDG_RUNTIME_DIR is invalid or not set in the environment.).
+Actually needs 32bit os to work right now].
 You want the Lite version, no need for all the extra bloat from a desktop environment.

 Then choose the sd card and write to it.
 You may want to click on the gear and change some settings ahead of time to save you some bother later.
 * set hostname to whatever
 * enable ssh with password authentication for now (later this can be made to work only with keys)
 * set a password (leave username as pi. will be a hassle otherwise)
 * configure wifi (later more networks can be added)
+* configure timezone

 ### Move files to SD card
 These files will be going to /rootfs/home/pi/ :
+* clock.py
 * NotoSansHebrew.ttf
-* pygame_clock.py
 * requirements.txt
 * weather.py (can skip if not doing weather)
 * zmanim.py